 The controlling idea was to reimagine the campus to better meet social justice and sustainability needs across the southland and model what a community of the future in balance with the Earth and its people might look like.

-The ideas conceived at that time were green-lighted for prototype implementation over a two-year period in Monrovia.
+The ideas conceived at that time were green-lighted for prototype implementation at the sisters’ Monrovia campus.

 For many years, pockets of activity have organized to reduce climate change, save endangered species, curb poverty, cap the influence of financial markets, bring about democratic accountability, reduce militarism, and so on.